 At a recent popular music talk with a local church youth group, I decide to slip in a “popular” new worship song for discernment.
 The song sounds similar to a country song so I think it will spark interesting discussion about the blurring of music genres.
 The conversation that follows surprises me and reveals that churches may be approaching youth and worship wrong.
+As the last notes fade, several students immediately voice their displeasure for this song and all that are like it.
+Three themes to their discomfort emerge:

 YOUTH DISLIKE NEW WORSHIP BECAUSE